Jackiexiao/zhtts/README.md

 ```

 ## Use tacotron2 instead of fastspeech2
-wav generate from tacotron model is better than fast speech, however tacotron is much slower due to some issue (rtf 1.63 with cpu: Intel(R) Core(TM) i5-7200U CPU @ 2.50GHz 24khz use fastspeech ), to use Tacotron
+wav generate from tacotron model is better than fast speech, however tacotron is much slower for some reason, to use Tacotron, change code
 ```python
 import zhtts
 tts = zhtts.TTS(text2mel_name="TACOTRON")